 17. SEA LIFE Busan Aquarium

-The entrance price is between 16 and 20 USD.
+The entrance price for the aquarium ranges between 16 and 20 USD.

 Getting there